 Nutrients are broadly classified into two types – Macronutrients and Micronutrients.
 Macronutrients are those which are required by our body in large amounts (carbohydrates, proteins, lipids) while micronutrients are required in small amounts (vitamins and minerals).
 Macronutrients are responsible for structural development and energy requirement.
 Nutrition physiology is the study of the effect of the nutrients on the body’s metabolism and how it functions.

-A comparatively new branch, nutritional genomics or Mutrigenomics amalgamate the concepts of nutrition and genomics to study their inter-relationships, particularly concerning the disease.
+A comparatively new branch, nutritional genomics or nutrigenomics amalgamate the concepts of nutrition and genomics to study their inter-relationships particularly with respect to disease.
 It encompasses the response of our body to food at a molecular level.
-Nutrigenomics also finds application in studying the inheritance of nutrition and diet-related disorders.
+Nutrigenomics also finds application in studying the inheritance of nutrition and diet related disorders.

 Case Studies act as informative examples to people who might also face similar problems.
 Generally, case studies should detail a particular medical case, reporting the background of the patient.
 They should discuss investigations undertaken in order to determine a diagnosis or differentiate between possible diagnoses, and should indicate the type of treatment the patient underwent as a result.
-In one piece we can conclude that case studies are a useful and informative part of every doctor or physician's medical education, which actually encourage us to include this track in the Global Summit on Food and Nutrition which is going to be held at Prague, Czech Republic.
+In one piece we can conclude that case studies are a useful and informative part of every doctor or physician's medical education, which actually encouraged us to include this track in the Global Summit on Food and Nutrition conference which is going to be held at Paris, France.